…and how she rolls

 - I use random.org to generate one random number for each prize.
 The random number generated corresponds to the number of the comment, and thus, the winner.

-- I announce the winner(s) the following day, and send off an email ASAP to the winner(s) to let them know and get their postal address.
+- I announce the winner(s) in the next post (next day!), and send off an email ASAP to the winner(s) to let them know and to get their postal address.

 - If you’ve won one of my giveaways recently, you have to wait a year before you can win again.
 You can still comment, and I encourage you to do so as a way of making the odds more fun for your fellow blog townspeople.

 What if you live overseas?
-If you live anywhere outside Canada and the U.S., and the random number generator gnomes pick your name, then why shouldn’t you get to play, too?
+If you live anywhere outside Canada and the U.S., and the random number generator gnomes pick your name, then you’re the winner and I will send you your prize just like anyone else.
+Why shouldn’t you get to play, too?
 Yarn and fibre are light.
 Big deal.
 The Llama and I can handle it.

 Where do the goodies come from?
 Some of them come, as I said above, from my personal stash (I’ve got a lot of nice things, and I like to share).

-When they happen, the donations are spontaneous, in that I do not solicit them in any way.
+When donations happen, they are spontaneous, in that I do not solicit them in any way.
 (See what an amazing community we are part of?)

 Why do I care where the goodies come from?
 It’s the law that I tell you up front about the source of any giveaways and prizes.
 Solid ethical ground, and all that.